krautsalad/docker-dirvish/README.md

 ```

 *Note*: Dirvish connects via SSH using the SSH settings and public keys mounted from your host (in the example, from the root user).

+*Note*: If you're backing up the host itself, consider excluding the vaults directory in your vault configuration to avoid backing up unnecessary or recursive data.

 ## Source Code